-Clause 4 of the bill amends the registration provisions relating to those who had lost status due to either involuntary or voluntary enfranchisement under section 6.
-The enfranchisement provisions were removed from the Indian Act by the amendments made by Bill C-31 in 1985.
+Clause 4 of the bill amends the registration provisions relating to those who had lost status due to either involuntary or voluntary enfranchisement contained in section 6.

+As explained above, the enfranchisement provisions were removed from the Indian Act by the amendments made by Bill C-31 in 1985.
 However, individuals who had been enfranchised and were then reinstated were not able to transmit status to their direct descendants in the same way as individuals who had never been enfranchised.
-Bill S-3 created an exception for women who had lost status when they married non-status men; these women can now pass on their status as if they had never been enfranchised.
+Bill S-3 created an exception for women who had lost status when they married a non-status man; these women can now pass on their status as though they had never been enfranchised.

-Section 6(1)(a.1) of the Indian Act relates to registration provisions for the following:
+As mentioned above, section 6(1)(a.1) of the Indian Act relates to registration provisions for:

-- individuals who had previously not been included in, or were deleted from, the registry (the "double mother" rule [section 12(1)(a)(iv) of the pre-1985 Indian Act]); - First Nations women with status who were no longer entitled to be registered because they had married non-status men, unless they subsequently become the wife or widow of a person entitled to be registered (section 12(1)(b) of the pre-1985 Act); - children born out of wedlock whose inclusion on the band list was protested, and the protest determined that the father was non-status (section 12(2) of the pre-1985 Act); and - women and their children who were not entitled to be registered pursuant to an order made under section 109(2), which allowed the Governor in Council to declare that a status woman and her children were enfranchised as of the date of the woman's marriage to a non-status man (section 12(1)(a)(iii) of the pre-1985 Act).
+- individuals who had previously not been included in, or were deleted from, the registry (the "double mother" rule [section 12(1)(a)(iv) of the pre-1985 Act]; - First Nations women with status who were no longer entitled to be registered because they had married non-status men, unless they subsequently become the wife or widow of a person entitled to be registered (section 12(1)(b) of the pre-1985 Act); - illegitimate children whose inclusion on the Band List was protested, and the protest determined that the father was non-status (section 12(2) of the pre-1985 Act); and - women and their children who were not entitled to be registered under section 12(1)(a)(iii) pursuant to an order made under section 109(2), which allowed the Governor in Council to declare that a status woman and her children were enfranchised as of the date of the woman's marriage to a non-status man.

-Section 6(1)(a.2) entitles an individual who was born female and out of wedlock between 4 September 1951 and 16 April 1985 to be registered if the father entitled to be registered was at the time of the individual's birth or, if he was no longer alive at that time, was entitled to be registered at the time of his death.
-For an individual to be registered under section 6(1)(a.2), the individual's mother must also not have been entitled to be registered at the time of the individual's birth.
+Section 6(1)(a.2) entitles an individual who was born female and out of wedlock between 4 September 1951 and 16 April 1985 to be registered if the father was at the time of the individual's birth entitled to be registered, or, if he was no longer alive at that time, was at the time of his death entitled to be registered.
+The other condition that must be met for an individual to be registered under section 6(1)(a.2) is that the person's mother was not entitled to be registered at the time of the individual's birth.